probcomp/developer/README.md

 Since the docker-compose.yml maps port 8888 to the host system, you won't be able to run multiple copies unless you change the port in docker-compose.yml.

 Additionally, the Makefile automatically prepends your username to container names to avoid namespace collisions.

+### Make additional host directories available inside the container

+To make additional host directories available from inside the container add additional entries to the YAML list in `docker-compose.yml` at the keypath `services` `notebook` `volumes`.
+For more information see the [official Docker documentation for the `volumes` key](https://docs.docker.com/compose/compose-file/#volumes).